 But what exactly will they be inspecting?
 Here are the 5 big things that will be on your building inspection checklist!

 Five significant systems will be checked during your building inspection.
 The goal of the assessment is to determine ROI (return on investment) and value.
 Checking these five systems will reveal their life span and give you a better idea of what costs you may be looking at in the future.

 Included in their report will likely be an estimate of repairs needed.
 They may also recommend what needs to be replaced entirely.

 Your inspector will check the interior of the building to make sure that it meets all building codes.
 A few of the particular areas of interest include floors, walls, kitchens, offices, bathrooms, and more.

 They will make a note of any safety risks or hazards.
 This is incredibly important when it comes to workplace safety.

 Inspections will reveal any issues with the exterior and area surrounding your building.
-This includes parking lots, landscaping, walkways, exterior walls, structures, and roofing.
+This includes parking lots, landscaping, walkways, exterior walls, commercial doors, structures, and roofing.